Andy-UTAS/POLUS/docs/partII/ediffraction.md

 For this experiment, graphite has been deposited on a screen as a target.
 In this form, it is a poly-crystal with micro crystals oriented in many random directions, and we can therefore sample many angles of incidence without needing to vary the direction of the electron beam or the orientation of the target.
 If the wavelength of the incident light (or particle) is of the order of the separation between the atomic planes in the crystal, the planes will act as a three- dimensional grating.

-!!! info "Discuss the following in your report"
+!!! example "Discuss the following in your report"
     * The de Broglie wavelength of a particle is given by
         \[ \label{eqn:debroglie}
         \lambda = h/p